 Through rounding your lower back you take most of the strain of your hamstrings and adductors and stretch your lower back instead.
 It is your body’s way of procrastinating and get around strenuous work.
 In the long term, this will lead to minimal results – and a lot of back pain.

 Not using the muscles responsible for pulling you forwards will get you somewhere – but it will slow your process.
 Stay active all the time, get strong in the positions you wanna learn and you will progress much quicker.

 The journey towards a pancake takes a lot of time depending strongly on your starting point.

 I would say 12-18 months is something to consider if you train properly and don’t injure yourself while doing so.
 As you see – this is a lot of time – so make sure you really need and use the desired mobility for your later goals.
 If a press to handstand, a straddle sit, or more advanced mobility skills are your goal your way should be pretty clear.

-But if you just wanna impress people with a party trick, rather learn a kipping muscle-up.3
+But if you just wanna impress people with a party trick, rather learn a kipping muscle-up.4

-One hack here would be to elevate your butt a bit.
+One hack here would be to elevate your butt a bit by sitting onto a pillow, yoga block* or even handstand blocks*.
 This can help reduce lower back rounding and to stretch the muscles that should be stretched.